amazon-archives/amplify-photo-gallery-workshop/content/analytics/setup-pinpoint.md

 weight: 110
 ---

-First of all, we need add pinpoint to our project.
+First of all, we need to add Amazon Pinpoint to our project.

 ### Initializing Amazon Pinpoint via Amplify